ambimorph/protagonist/README.rst

 There is a subdirectory named ".protagonist/tags", and a subdirectory ".protagonist/tags/t" for every existing tag, t.
 Any file which is tagged with t is given a unique identifier and a hard link in the directory t.

-More generally, the tagsystem supports key-value pairs, with the directories ".protagonist/key/value/"
+More generally, an intended future feature is that the tagsystem supports key-value pairs, with the directories ".protagonist/key/value/"

 Why hard links?
 ---------------